sjagata/knowledgeCorner/javascript/understand_javascript.md

 // 2.
 Execution context (created and execute) a(); // execution context console.log(myVar);

-// 1.
-Global execution context (created and code is executed) // myVar = 1
-// Every execution context has its own variable enviornment
 ```
+> Every execution context has its own variable enviornment